POSITION PAPER 2018: NZ Rodeo & Cowboys Association

 Rodeo competitors also compete as New Zealand representatives in events in Australia and the United States, and 2016/17 rookie of the year Tegan O’Callaghan competed in the world rodeo championships.
 There is an annual high school challenge between New Zealand and Australia.

-We believe that the existing Code works well, and that any animal injuries, as rare as they are, are due neither to poor practice nor handling techniques.
+We do believe that the existing Code works well, and that any animal injuries, as rare as they are, are neither due to poor practice nor handling techniques.

-We acknowledge that anti-rodeo groups misrepresent our sport and practices but they have a much wider agenda around animal rights.
-Our response is to publicly correct their misinformation and offer the opportunity to our critics to attend our events.
+We accept that anti-rodeo groups are, in the main, misrepresenting our sport and practices and that they possess a much wider agenda around animal rights.
+Our response has been to publicly correct their misinformation and offer the opportunity to our critics to attend our events.

 That said we will always work collaboratively with the Minister, MPI and government agencies to improve any education, training and event practices that have positive outcomes for animals and competitors alike.